-Once medical records are received from the providers, the MA Organization should review the records internally to determine if the record meets Risk Adjustment (RA) policies and if the documentation supports one or more of the audited CMS-HCCs.
-The MA Organization does not have the option to change or amend any medical record documentation at the time of the RADV.
-Requesting the provider change or amend a medical record at the time of the audit does not meet requirements for timely medical record completion made at or near to the provider encounter and may have legal implications.
-CMS understands the constraint when provider medical records are received incomplete or documented inadequately.
-Therefore, the RADV process, which is described in detail in submission instructions sampled MA Organizations receive, allows for multiple medical record submissions from multiple approved providers from any encounter date in the data collection period, even if that encounter was not previously submitted to Medicare.
+Once medical records are received from the providers, the MA Organization should review the records internally to determine if the records meets Risk Adjustment (RA) policies and if the documentation supports one or more of the audited CMS-HCCs.
+The MA Organization does not have the option to change or amend any medical record documentation at the time of the RADV audit.
+Requesting that the provider change or amend a medical record at the time of the audit does not meet requirements for timely medical record completion made at or near to the provider encounter and may have legal implications.
+CMS understands the constraint when provider medical records are incomplete or documented inadequately.
+Therefore, the RADV process, which is described in detail in submission instructions sampled MA Organizations receive, allows for multiple medical record submissions from multiple approved providers from any encounter date in the data collection period, even if a diagnosis from that encounter was not previously submitted to Medicare.

 The MA Organization must select at least one medical record to support each audited CMS-HCC being validated.
-For the purposes of RADV, a medical record is a single face to face encounter for physician/practitioner office and hospital outpatient visits or a single admission for hospital inpatient.
+For the purposes of RADV audits, a medical record is required to be documentation of a single face to face encounter for physician/practitioner office and hospital outpatient visits or a single admission for hospital

+Inpatient stays.
 The medical records must be selected from an inpatient (IP) hospital, outpatient (OP) hospital, or physician specialty that is acceptable for risk adjustment (see Appendix B: CMS-HCCs and Physician Specialties).
 The CMS Centralized Data Abstraction Tool (CDAT) generates a Medical Record Coversheet for each of the sampled enrollees.
 The coversheet includes pre-populated contract information and enrollee identification plus sections to designate the CMS-HCC(s) and date of service for the attached medical record.
-If the MA Organization finds more than one medical record (from multiple provider types and/or dates of service) to support a given audited CMS-HCC, a separate Medical Record Coversheet in CDAT must be completed for each medical record (i.e., a single date of service [Physician or Hospital Outpatient]).
+If the MA Organization finds more than one medical record (from multiple provider types and/or dates of service) to support a given audited CMS-HCC, a separate Medical Record Coversheet in CDAT must be completed for each medical record (i.e., a single date of service [Physician or Hospital Outpatient] or a single admission [Hospital Inpatient]).